Why eat a boring hotel breakfast when the food at Brother Hubbard is so good? See what it’s like to eat breakfast at this classic Dublin brunch spot.

 My plan was to return to the café a couple days later for some pre-flight slow-cooked organic porridge for me and some homemade scones to take home to Daryl.
 Alas, Brother Hubbard doesn’t open until 10:00 on Sundays which was too late based on my 11:00 flight time.
 Oh well, at least I was able to bring Daryl home a picture of the treats.

-Brother Hubbard is located at 153 Chapel Street, Dublin 1, Ireland.
+Brother Hubbard now has two locations in Dublin.
+I ate at the original location at 153 Chapel Street, Dublin 1, Ireland.